• Skip to primary navigation

 This post is sponsored by Carusele as part of the #LaurasLean campaign, sponsored by Laura’s Lean, all opinions and recipe ideas are my own.

-As we all look for simple weeknight recipes to enjoy with family and friends, flavor and health should never be compromised.
+As we all look for simple weeknight recipes to enjoy with family and friends, flavor should never be compromised.
 Using lean ground beef is an easy option when preparing meals, especially for families.
-I trust Laura’s Lean as their protein is sourced from suppliers that raise their cattle without ever using added hormones or antibiotics and are always vegetarian fed, their “Never Ever” claim.
+I trust Laura's Lean as their beef is sourced from suppliers that raise their cattle without ever using added hormones or antibiotics and are always vegetarian fed, their "Never Ever" claim.

-This Lebanese Spiced Rice, Hashweh as we call it – literally means stuffing.
-This dish can easily be served in place of a traditional stuffing or side dish but it’s hearty enough to be a main meal.
-Loaded with Laura’s Lean 92% ground beef with less than 10g of fat per 4 ounces, rice, earthy spices and topped with toasted nuts it is sure to satisfy while keeping you heart healthy.
+This Lebanese Spiced Rice, Hashweh as we call it - literally means stuffing.
+This dish can easily be served in place of a traditional stuffing or side dish but it's hearty enough to be a main meal.
+Loaded with Laura's Lean ground beef, rice, earthy spices and topped with toasted nuts is sure to satisfy.

 Ingredients for Hashweh